zachariahmiller/animated-fiesta/uds-package-plane/README.md

 ## Prerequisites

-Plane requires a postgres database.
-Wiring coder to your dependencies is done primarily via helm values, which will require the use of a bundle created with uds-cli.
+Plane requires a postgres database, object storage and redis.
+Wiring plane to your dependencies is done primarily via helm values, which will require the use of a bundle created with uds-cli.

 ## Flavors